devak23/literature-english/Mark Forsyth/The Elements of Eloquence/README.md

   touch has something so exquisitely singular in it, to make its way good into me**_.
 - If one attempts to rewrite that in the paratactic style, it loses all its charm will indeed be considered vulgar.
 - Hypotaxis was what made English prose so terribly, terribly civilised.
 It still works.

+---
+9-Jan-2025
+## 12: Diacope

+- My name is Bond, James Bond.
+The American Film Institute rates it as the 22nd greatest line in all cinema
+- The content of the line is absolutely boring as the man introduces himself with a very uncharming name as explained by Ian Fleming.
+- The only possible explanation for the line’s popularity is the way it is phrased.
+The line wouldn't have been remembered if he had said ‘My name is Mr James Bond’, OR ‘Bond, first name James’, OR ‘Bond, but you can call me James’.
+- Diacope (pronounced die-ACK-oh-pee) is a verbal sandwich: a word or phrase is repeated after a brief interruption.
+- In The Wizard of Oz, the Wicked Witch of the West cries: ‘Fly, my pretties, fly!’
+- It doesn’t matter whether you intended to deploy diacope.
+It’s rather like the story of James Whistler and Oscar Wilde.
+Whistler had just made a particularly witty witticism and Wilde ruefully commented, ‘I wish I’d said that.’
+Whistler, who liked to imply that all Wilde’s best lines were stolen from him, replied, ‘You will, Oscar.
+You will.’
+- Diacope comes in a number of forms.
+The simplest is the vocative diacope: Live, baby, live.
+Yeah, baby, yeah.
+I am dying, Egypt, dying.
+Game over, man, game over.
+Zed’s dead, baby, Zed’s dead.
+- The effect is to put a bit of emphasis, a certain finality, on the second word.

+### Vocabulary:
+1. **ruefully**: in a way that expresses sorrow or regret, especially in a wry or humorous manner.
+2. **rhadamanthine**: showing stern and inflexible judgement.